hehlinge42/AMF_High_Frequency_Traders_challenge/README.md

 ## Setup

-Our final submission to this challenge can be recovered by launching the following command in the repository on a UNIX terminal:
+Our final submission to this challenge can be recovered by launching the following commands in the repository on a UNIX terminal:
 ```
 git clone https://github.com/hehlinge42/AMF_High_Frequency_Traders_challenge.git
 cd AMF_High_Frequency_Traders_challenge